 \subsection{Cluster production in PHQMD}

-In the PHQMD 3 mechanisms for the dynamical clusters production are available:
+In the PHQMD 3 mechanisms for the clusters production are available:

-1) {\bf potential mechanism:} The attractive potential between baryons with a small relative momentum keeps them close together and can lead to a group of bound nucleons.
-Such groups of comoving nucleons can be identified as clusters during the dynamical evolution, using the advanced Minimum Spanning Tree (aMST) method, as detailed in Ref. \cite{Coci:2023daq}.
-The MST \cite{Aichelin:1991xy} collects nucleons which are close in coordinate space.
+1) {\bf MST clusters:} The attractive potential between baryons with a small relative momentum keeps them close together and can lead to a group of bound nucleons.
+Such groups of co-moving nucleons can be identified as clusters during the dynamical evolution, using the advanced Minimum Spanning Tree (aMST) method, as detailed in Ref. \cite{Coci:2023daq}.

+MST \cite{Aichelin:1991xy} collects nucleons, which are close in coordinate space.
 At a given time $t$ a snapshot of the positions and momenta of all nucleons is recorded and the MST clusterization algorithm is applied: two nucleons $i$ and $j$ are considered as ``bound" to a deuteron or to a larger cluster $A>2$ if they fulfill the condition

 where on the left hand side the positions are boosted in the center-of-mass of the $ij$ pair.
 The maximal distance between cluster nucleons, $r_{clus}=4$ fm, corresponds roughly to the range of the attractive $NN$ potential.
-Additionally, in aMST the clusters have to have a negative binding energy $E_B<0$.
-It is important to highlight that MST serves as a tool for cluster recognition, not a mechanism for ‘building’ clusters, since the QMD transport model propagates baryons and not pre-formed clusters.
+Additionally, in aMST the clusters have to be bound ($E_B>0)$.